plumber-cd/argocd-autoscaler/README.md

 You'll see in Grafana what it would want to do under current scaling strategy without it actually doing anything.
 For that, of course, you'd need to deploy a `ServiceMonitor` (see below).

+Lastly, you may want to customize `scaler.yaml` to adjust how it applies changes to the STS.
+For that - refer to [this section of the design document](./DESIGN.md#replica-set-default) for more information.

 ### Monitor Autoscaler with Prometheus